SidharthSaluja/326lab2/README.md

-This is READMEfile
+This is README file.

-I added this for 326 lab.
+I added this for 326 lab after creating branch.